heroku/buildpacks-ruby/docs/application_contract.md

     -To always run `bundle install` even if there are changes if the environment variable `HEROKU_SKIP_BUNDLE_DIGEST=1` is found.
   - We will always run `bundle clean` after a successful `bundle install` via setting `BUNDLE_CLEAN=1` environment variable.
   - We will always cache the contents of your gem dependencies.
-      - We will always invalidate the dependency cache if your stack (operating system) changes.
+      - We will always invalidate the dependency cache if your distribution name or version (operating system) changes.
+      - We will always invalidate the dependency cache if your CPU architecture (i.e. amd64) changes.
       - We will always invalidate the dependency cache if your Ruby version changes.
       - We may invalidate the dependency cache if there was a bug in a prior buildpack version that needs to be fixed.
 - Gem specific behavior - We will parse your `Gemfile.lock` to determine what dependencies your app need for use in specializing your install behavior (i.e. Rails 5 versus Rails 4).
 The inclusion of these gems may trigger different behavior: